 Computed functions or data generated for the pseudo-file '++' use samples generated along the u and v axes.
-This is a CHANGE from versions prior to 5.2 which sampled along the x and y axes.
 See special-filenames ++ (p.
-117).
+139).
 2D sampling can be used in either plot or splot commands.

 Example of 2D sampling in a 2D plot command.
 These commands generated the plot shown for plotstyle with vectors.
 See vectors (p.
-83).
+99).